HK-GSAS/Foundations-of-Data-Science-in-Finance_21term4/README.md

-# Teaching Materials for Foundations of Data Science in Finance
+# Course Materials for Students Studying Foundations of Data Science in Finance

-This repo contains the teaching materials that are used in the Foundations of Data Science in Finance course during the September and October 2020 semester.
+This repo contains the course materials that are used in the Foundations of Data Science in Finance course.

 This includes: homeworks, labs, discussion, slides and notebooks used in lecture.